 There are three subtabs at the bottom of the Versions tab that are available to all users: Transactional, Historical, and Tree View.
 The Transactional and Tree View tabs show information about transactional versions.
 The Historical tab displays information about historical versions.

-A different set of properties is stored for traditional transactional and historical versions.
+A different set of properties is stored for transactional and historical versions.

 Transactional version properties